Casa Tortuga is a luxurious two-story five bedroom villa on the beach in San Pedro, Ambergris Caye, Belize.

 We have a staff of good scuba guides.
 You can rent all of your scuba gear at dive shops nearby.
 There is a dive boat that makes a day trip with three scuba stops, including

 the Blue Hole, Turneffe Island and the red footed Booby Bird

 Sanctuary.
 This dive trip picks up our guests at our pier

 about 6:30 AM, serves continental breakfast on board, a

-Fishing trips cost $225 for half day or $275 for a full day.
+Fishing in Belize is excellent!
 It is good to go early during your visit, so that you can enjoy all of the snapper, grouper, etc. that you have caught.
 Our cook has many delicious recipes for the fish.

 CAVE TUBING AND ZIPLINING